 The Review of Business, Accounting & Finance (RBAF) (ISSN: 2635-0688) is an open-access, international, double-blind peer-reviewed journal published by the Fortune Publishing.
 It aims to promote excellence through dissemination of high-quality research findings, specialist knowledge, and discussion of professional issues that reflect the diversity of the related fields.
-Operationally, before papers are accepted for publication we voluntarily provide free mentoring to authors and guiding them about how to meet the reviewers’ comments.
-The RBAF is operated online by a study group of Business School PhD Students in Edinburgh, United Kingdom.
+The RBAF was operated online by a study group of Business School PhD Students in Edinburgh, United Kingdom.

 The RBAF exists to publish high quality research papers in business, accounting & finance and their related fields.
 The term business is understood in a wide variety of business decisions, processes and activities within the actual business setting.
 For example, it is concerned with the formal, information-based routines and procedures used by managers to maintain or alter patterns in organisational activities.
 Particular emphasis is placed on operational and strategic planning and control systems and the processes and techniques.